Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Bayesian Analysis

 \subsection{Importance sampling}

-Importance sampling is widely used in Bayesian computation.
-We use it to generate a sample from the posterior density function $\pi(\alpha, \lambda \mid data)$ and then to compute the Bayes estimates and HPD credible intervals.
-We need the following theorem for further development.
+We use importance sampling to generate a sample from the posterior density function $\pi(\alpha, \lambda \mid data)$ and then to compute the Bayes estimates and HPD credible intervals.
+The following theorem can be useful for further development.